Laxmannegi/C-I/README.md

  A => Parent or Base or Super
  B => Child or Derived or Sub

 1. Parent classes constructor must be accessible to child class, otherwise inheritance will not be possible.
 2. In inheritance child class can access parent classes members but parent classes can never access any member that is purely defined under the child class.
- Error :  'Class1' does not contain a definition for 'Test3' and no extension method 'Test3' accepting a first argument of type 'Class1' could be four(are you missing a using directive or an assembly reference?)
+ Error :  'Class1' does not contain a definition for 'Test3' and no extension method 'Test3' accepting a first argument of type 'Class1' could be four(are you missing a using directive or an assembly reference?).

 ```c#